 According to Professor Jerilynn Prior (co-author of the paper), “cyclic progesterone therapy is treatment with the natural progesterone hormone (oral micronized progesterone, Prometrium® or compounded in oil) in a way that mimics the normal pattern (14 days in the last half of the menstrual cycle) and amount (300 mg at bedtime).”

 In our paper, Professor Prior and I explain the four mechanisms by which cyclic progesterone therapy can improve androgenic PCOS:

 - Cyclic progesterone induces regular withdrawal bleeds and can prevent endometrial hyperplasia, atypia, and endometrial cancer.
 (Tip: If cyclic progesterone does not induce a withdrawal bleed, it’s probably not PCOS.)

-- Cyclic progesterone reduces dihydrotestosterone (DHT), the active form of testosterone thus relieving acne, hirsutism, and androgenic alopecia.
+- By competing for the enzyme 5 alpha reductase, progesterone reduces dihydrotestosterone (DHT), the active form of testosterone thus relieving acne, hirsutism, and androgenic alopecia.

-- Cyclic progesterone increases metabolic rate and can assist with weight loss.
+- Progesterone increases metabolic rate and can assist with weight loss.

 And most importantly:

 - Cyclic progesterone “addresses the central pathophysiology of androgenic PCOS by slowing the pulse frequency of both GnRH and LH to allow normal FSH and follicle growth and to promote normal reproductive cyclicity, ovulatory menstrual cycles, and fertility.”

 By slowing GnRH pulsatility and lowering androgens, cyclic progesterone therapy can also help to improve insulin resistance.